Frequently Asked Questions

 Do I get a receipt when I purchase tickets?

 Yes, a receipt with your ticket number(s) and unique link code (where applicable) will be sent to you by email immediately following your purchase.

 Do you accept free postal entries?

-Yes, we accept one free postal entry per person.
-Your entry should be printed on a postcard and must contain the answer to the question from the website, your full name, postal address including postcode, telephone number, email address and date of birth.
+Yes, we accept free postal entries.
+Each entry should be printed on a separate postcard and must contain the answer to the question from the website, your full name, postal address including postcode, telephone number, email address and date of birth.
 It must be sent by first class post to: Dream Home Prize Draw, Painter’s Keep, Seaview Avenue, Kingston Gorse, Nr East Preston, West Sussex, BN16 1RZ.
 Please note that unlike online entries, postal entries will not receive an acknowledgement.